 Description of Benefits: Provide a general description of the major benefits available under the affected products.
-Describe any benefits that exceed the Essential Health Benefits (EHBs).
-Describe any wellness benefits.
+Describe all benefits that exceed the Essential Health Benefits (EHB).
+For QHP issuers, this should parallel the benefits listed as "Not EHB" in the Plan and Benefits Template.